 - Projects must have strong outputs and represent good value for money.

-- Donors want to see a transparent organisation where they can track their donation and see what the end result will look like.
+- Donors want to see a transparent organisation where they can track their donation

 - Donors understand projects are not always successful.

 - Donors hate surprises.
 If something is running over budget tell the donor.

 - Donors are not just making a donation they are making an investment.

 Remember many donors are willing to take risks

 - Carry out a full evaluation of your work, management and position in the sector